cool-develope/fetchnft/README.md

 # Fetch-NFT

-## Subgraph Studio
+## Subgraph Legacy Explorer

+Graph Explorer only provides ethereum mainnet.
+You can test the other networks in Legacy Explorer.
-The subgraph studio url: https://thegraph.com/studio/ First, need to connect the wallet, and then create the project with github repo url.
+The Subgraph Legacy Explorer url: https://thegraph.com/legacy-explorer/dashboard First, need to sign up with github user, and then create the subgraph project.
 The commands are as follows:

 ```bash
 # install graph-cli